-Objective/Timeframe(s) Amend staff procedures related to the review and issuance of demolition and development permits by Spring 2022.
+Objective/ Timeframe (s) Amend staff procedures related to the review and issuance of demolition and development permits by Spring 2022.
 Enforce replacement requirements in accordance with Government Code Section 66300 throughout and beyond the planning period.
+Consider a reevaluation of processes if the legislation sunsets Timeframe Short-term and Medium-term

-Responsible Agency Community Development Department Funding Sources General Relevant Policies 1.1, 1.2, 1.3, 4.1, 4.2
+Responsible Agency Community Development Department

+Funding Sources General

+Relevant Policies 1.1, 1.2, 1.3, 4.1, 4.2